BELABOX/belaUI/readme.md

 This implementation of belaUI is deprecated, unmaintained, unsupported and potentially insecure.
-Use the nodejs-based implementation in the [ws_nodejs](https://github.com/BELABOX/belaUI/tree/ws_nodejs) branch for:
+Use the nodejs-based implementation in the [ws_nodejs](https://github.com/BELABOX/belaUI/tree/ws_nodejs) branch.
+Migration guide [available here](https://github.com/BELABOX/tutorial/wiki/Migrating-from-the-deprecated-belaUI-implementation-to-the-newer-nodejs-based-implementation).
+Major improvements are available:

 * authentication
 * temperature and on the 4GB Jetson voltage and current measurements